 Once you’ve been notified of a dispute, you have a few options:

-If you have contact details for the customer, you can get in touch with them to understand the reason for the dispute.
-It’s possible (maybe even likely) that the customer simply did not recognize the transaction; contacting them can often help resolve the issue quickly.
+You can get in touch with the patient to understand the reason for the dispute.
+It’s possible (maybe even likely) that the patient simply did not recognize the transaction; contacting them can often help resolve the issue quickly.
 If the dispute is the result of a misunderstanding, the customer can ask their bank to withdraw the dispute.
 However, even if your patient withdraws the dispute, it might still resolve as a loss if you don't submit evidence.

 You can respond to the dispute.
 To do this, simply visit the dispute’s page in Stripe and provide evidence appropriate for the dispute category.
 Based on the type of dispute, Stripe will guide you through the appropriate evidence to provide.
 Stripe will submit any information you provide to your patient's credit card company and keep you posted afterwards.